GENERAL TERMS AND CONDITIONS

 - Drydock provides services related to third-party software, including Odoo.

-- Licenses are subject to the terms of the respective supplier.
+- Licenses and usage rights of third-party software are subject to the terms of the respective supplier.

 Drydock is not liable for:

-- Work outside the agreed scope is considered additional work.
+- Work that falls outside the agreed scope is considered additional work.

 Article 8 – Rates and payment

-- All prices are exclusive of VAT and other charges.
+- All prices are exclusive of VAT and other government-imposed charges.

 - Payment must be made within 14 days of the invoice date.